C4Q/AC3.2-APIs/README.md

 Today is the beginning of the rest of everyone's social media account lives: we're going to start creating a brand new social platform called, iFacesterGram.
 We've lined up some seed money from an anonymous [angel investor](http://www.investopedia.com/terms/a/angelinvestor.asp) who attended our idea pitch event last week.
 Now it's time to get our little product off the ground.
 Our PM team wants us first to showcase what a list of users in the app would look like -- a sort of iFacesterGram "friends list."
 To complete this first assignment, we're going to need to accomplish a few things:

 1. Set up a basic UI to display our list of users
-2. Design a way to perform network calls to an API backend to get user data
-  - We're going to have to use some mock data for now, but we want robust sets of data
+2. Design a way to perform network calls to an API backend to get user data.
+We're going to have to use some mock data for now, but we want robust sets of data
 3. Create our `User` model and decide how to parse data
 4. Populate our list of users
 5. Implement a pull-to-refresh feature